 \subsection{Analysis and Visualization}

 \textbf{Results visualization.} In Fig.~\ref{fig:vis_fashion_pedia}, we present several visualization examples on Fashionpedia using ResNet101 backbone.
 Our model can predict perfect instance segmentation masks and almost right attributes.
-Moreover, we compare our model on ModaNet dataset with other methods.
-Our model achieves better segmentation results including more consistency masks and correct labels.
+Moreover, we compare our model on the ModaNet dataset with other methods.
+Our model achieves better segmentation results, including more consistent masks and correct labels.
 More visualization examples can be found in the appendix file.

 \textbf{Detailed comparison with Attribute-Mask R-CNN.} In Tab.~\ref{tab:per_cls_results}, we show the detailed comparison with Attribute-Mask R-CNN.
-Although our backbone is weak (ResNet101 vs SpineNet-143), our method can achieve better results in most detailed mertrics including AP75, AP50, APl, and APm.
-However, we find that our method leads to bad results on small objects.
+Although our backbone is weak (ResNet101 vs. SpineNet-143), our method can achieve better results in most detailed metrics, including AP75, AP50, APl, and APm.
+However, our method leads to bad results on small objects.
 The main reason is that our work only considers the single scale feature representation with a simple fusion strategy.
-In case of detailed category, we find that our model achieves better results on ``outerwear'' categories because our method directly outputs masks on a high resolution feature.
+In the case of detailed categories, we find that our model achieves better results on ``outerwear'' categories because our method directly outputs masks on a high resolution feature.
 Moreover, for AP$_{\text{IoU}+\text{F}_1}$, our method achieves better results.
 For ``part'' categories, our method obtains similar results since most part objects are small.
 However, our method has \textit{better} attribute recognition results for AP50 and AP75.

-\textbf{Limitation and discussion.} One limitation is that our method only considers single scale feature $X_{fuse}$ for the mask prediction.
-This leads to inferior results on small object predictions shown in Tab.~\ref{tab:per_cls_results} when compared with SpineNet backbone~\cite{du2020spinenet}.
-However, our goal is to provide a new simple baseline rather than heavy engineering for better performance.
-One potential way to improve our framework is to consider multi-scale mask prediction~\cite{zhu2020deformabledetr}.